 The benefit shall commence on the first day of the month following the month in which the Participant's death occurs and end with the month in which the surviving Spouse dies.

-3. This Amendment shall be effective January 1, 2022 and shall apply to Participant deaths occurring on or after December 1, 2021.

-OF, to record adoption of this Amendment, the Portland Water to be executed by its duly authorized officer this day of 2022.

-WITNESS: PORTLAND WATER DISTRICT:
+3. This Am nendment shall be effective January 1, 2021.
+WHEREOF, to record adoption of this Amendment, the Portland Water instrument to be executed by its duly authorized officer this day of, 2022.
+WITNESS: PORTLAND WATER DISTRICT: R V .

-By: